-Since 1 July 2019, the Company measures and reports IRRBB using the new standardised framework through MA(BS)12A - Interest Rate Risk in the Banking Book in accordance with HKMA requirements.
+The Company measures and reports IRRBB using the new standardised framework through MA(BS)12A - Interest Rate Risk in the Banking Book in accordance with HKMA requirements.

 The Company measures its IRRBB exposures mainly through the Economic Value of Equity (EVE) and Net Interest Income (NII).
 These are calculated weekly for internal risk management purposes, as well as monthly as part of the monthly closing process.